Living Our Love Stories

 You can feel the support and inspiration in the room.
 As everyone is watching the love story of Glennon Doyle and Abby Wambach unfold in the pre-recorded video, the room is silent.
 They speak of ups and downs.
 Challenges and victories.
 Once the video ends, they turn to the audience and speak of their individual struggles.
 Doyle, a #1 New York Times Best Selling author, does not shy away from talking about emotionally hitting rock bottom.
 “Failure is my jam!” she proclaims.
 The way she speaks about it makes you realize it is ok to have ups and downs.
 Doyle also speaks about how she is able to rise up, “The valley is where all the power is”.

 Doyle’s wife, who also happens to be a two-time gold medalist and FIFA Women’s World Cup Champion, speaks on her fight for equality and inclusion.
-She discusses her personal battle with addiction which lead to a DUI in April 2016.
+She discusses her personal battle with addiction which leads to a DUI in April 2016.
 Wambach is very open in her discussion and stated, “It was the best thing that has ever happened to me.”
 This in reference to the fact that it helped change her life for the better by leading her journey to sobriety and enabling her to become “closer to more people”.

 The Together Tour is the brain-child of co-founders Doyle and Jennifer Rudolph Walsh, head of the Worldwide Books Department at William Morris Entertainment.
 Walsh is also the host for each of the stops.
 The stage is set up with a “living room” where the speakers are able to sit down and have informal discussions allowing the audience to be involved.
 Walsh even shares her personal stories of hardship revealing, “I’ve learned to accept help and love”.